 In Sheki, one can admire numerous witnesses of the history as a trading town on the Silk Road - for example the Khan palace, the former summer residence of the Khan of Sheki.
 The palace is located in the citadel of Sheki and is surrounded by thick walls.
 The building, built in 1797, is a UNESCO World Heritage Site, as is the entire historic Old Town.

 The Sheki Caravanserai

 Also worth a visit is the Sheki Caravanserai.
 The word «Caravanserai» comes from the Persian language and means caravan yard.
 These facilities were located along the whole Silk Road between orient and occident.
-The commercial travellers used the Caravanserai to stay overnight, to get new food, to exchange ideas and to trade.
+The commercial travelers used the Caravanserai to stay overnight, to get new food, to exchange ideas and to trade.

 The lower Caravanserai has 242 rooms and is more than 8,000 square meters in size.
 Since 1988, there has been a hotel and a restaurant with traditional Azerbaijani cuisine.
-In the upper, 6,000 square metre, Caravanserai, there are more than 300 rooms.
+In the upper, 6,000 square meters, Caravanserai, there are more than 300 rooms.
 However, it is not used as a hotel, but can of course be visited.

 Private tour to Sheki